ombegov/policy-v2/_m-13-13-open-data/introduction.md

 **Information life cycle:** As defined in OMB Circular A-130, the term "information life cycle" means the stages through which information passes, typically characterized as creation or collection, processing, dissemination, use, storage, and disposition.

-**Personally identifiable information:** As defined in OMB Memorandum M-10-23, [^17] "personally identifiable information" (PII) refers to information that can be used to distinguish or trace an individual's identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.
+**Personally identifiable information:** As defined in OMB Memorandum M-10-23, <sup id="fnr17"><a href="#fn17">17</a></sup> "personally identifiable information" (PII) refers to information that can be used to distinguish or trace an individual's identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.
 The definition of PII is not anchored to any single category of information or technology.
 Rather, it requires a case-by-case assessment of the specific risk that an individual can be identified.
 In performing this assessment, it is important for an agency to recognize that non-PII can become PII whenever additional information is made publicly available (in any medium and from any source) that, when combined with other available information, could be used to identify an individual.

 **Mosaic Effect**: The Mosaic Effect occurs when the information in an individual dataset, in isolation, may not pose a risk of identifying an individual (or threatening some other important interest such as security), but when combined with other available information, could pose such risk.
 Before disclosing potential PII or other potentially sensitive information, agencies must consider other publicly available data &#8211; in any medium and from any source &#8211; to determine whether some combination of existing data and the data intended to be publicly released could allow for the identification of an individual or pose another security concern.